Hoekstraa/Configurator-Mitamae/README.md

 ## To be added

-- Plasma-desktop is pretty minimal.
-Volume/Screen brightness control (with buttons and/or GUI elements) would be nice.
 - Maybe get Apulse so Firefox/Discord and other Pulseaudio exclusive software work.
 - Actually create that xorg configuration file in files/ into /etc/X11/xorg.xonf.d/30...
 - Install and configure TLP for laptop power management